 You cannot create a search index in a table where you have specified the max versions parameter.

-You can customize the timestamp whenever you write data to an attribute column that only allows a single version.
-If you first write a major version number and then a minor version number, the index of the major version number may be overwritten by the index of the minor version number.
+You can customize the timestamp whenever you write data to a data table that only allows a single version.
+If you first write data with a major version number and then data with a minor version number, the index of the data with the major version number may be overwritten by that of the data with the minor version number.

-Tablestore can provide all features of databases and search engines, except for join
+Tablestore can provide all of the features of databases and search engines except

-operations, transactions, and relevance of search results.
-Tablestore also has high
+join operations, transactions, and relevance of search results.
+Tablestore also has

-data reliability of databases and supports advanced queries of search engines.
-Therefore,
+high data reliability of databases and supports advanced queries of search engines.

 database + search engine.
-If you do not need join operations, transactions, and relevance of search results,
+If you do not need join operations, transactions, or relevance of search results,

 we recommend that you use search index of Tablestore.